CatherineTrevor/gothenburg-netball/TESTING.md

 ### Too much white space

-Toward the end of the project, based on feedback from Slack users and testers, I added background color to the homepage to break up the white space and make it more asthetically pleasing.
+Toward the end of the project, based on feedback from Slack users and testers, I added background colour to the homepage to break up the white space and make it more aesthetically pleasing.
 I used the grey #515751 rgb code and added opacity to keep it in the same style, but make it subtle.
 I then added white to the main section to make it stand out.

             .section {